 At the invitation of the Client Committee, Sidley Austin LLP attended full CWG-Stewardship meetings to respond to questions and provide additional clarifications.

-Membership of the Client Committee, a list of the Sidley Austin team, meeting recordings, agendas, research and memoranda, etc. are publicly available at: https://community.icann.org/display/gnsocwgdtstwrdshp/Client+Committee
+Membership of the Client Committee, a list of the Sidley Austin team, meeting recordings, agendas, research and memoranda, etc. are publicly available at: https://community.icann.org/display/gnsocwgdtstwrdshp/Client+Committee.